rabogan/ESL-Lesson-System/README.md

 #### Snake Case Used For Python Functions And Helpers

 - `app.py`: The main application file that contains route definitions and the app initialization.
+- `database.db`: Initializes the SQLAlchemy and Flask-Migrate extensions for use with the Flask application
+- `models.py`: Contains the models that define the database schema.
+- `forms.py`: Contains all WTForms form definitions used in the application.
 - `helpers/`: Contains helper modules that encapsulate various functionalities.
   - `auth_helpers.py`: Handles user registration and login functionalities.
   - `dashboard_helpers.py`: Contains functions for fetching recent lessons, upcoming lessons, etc.